Opera of bizarre

 Pauline: When I returned to England I was busy with raising our son.
 When he went to university and my husband was constantly travelling I knew I had no more excuses left to try to become a writer.
 It took ten years before my book was published.
 I had spent six years trying to write radio plays.
 A producer told me to write something no one else could write and I realised the only thing no one else could write is my experience living and working with Frank Zappa.

-Pauline Interviews Zappa:
+Pauline Butcher Interviews Frank Zappa:

 Ravi: Your favourite memorable incident with or without Frank in the log cabin, Laurel Canyon?